-Joining Tim for a special Christmas edition is writer, broadcaster and quizmaster Ben Baker, who’s looking back to the original Now – The Christmas Album from 1985, which has been quietly consigned to Christmas Past for all manner of reasons – some of them more ‘problematic’ than others.
-Along the way we’ll be revealing the identity of ‘The Anti-Tim Song’, debating what we would have put on a second volume, exchanging some very frank opinions on Fairytale Of New York, and unveiling our new foolproof scheme for alluding to now-disgraced celebrities without actually naming them.
+Joining Tim for a special Christmas edition is writer, broadcaster and quizmaster Ben Baker, who’s looking back to the original Now – The Christmas Album from 1985, which has since been quietly consigned to Christmas Past for all manner of reasons – and some of them are more ‘problematic’ than others.
+Along the way we’ll be revealing the identity of ‘The Anti-Tim Song’, debating what we would have put on a second volume instead of just shuffling the same songs around again and again, exchanging some very frank opinions on Fairytale Of New York, and unveiling our new foolproof scheme for alluding to now-disgraced celebrities without actually naming them.

 Buy A Book!

 You can read much more about eighties pop music in Tim’s book The Camberwick Green Procrastination Society, a collection of columns and features.
 The Camberwick Green Procrastination Society is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Like a caffeine-addicted Paul McCartney, I would enjoy simply having one.